Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

         including everything that is needed to access the project, scratch and flash file systems.

+    -   `RUNSCRIPTS` and `RUNSCRIPTSPYTORCH` contain the full path of the directory containing some sample run scripts that can be used to run software in the container, or as inspiration for your own variants.

+3. It creates 3 scripts in the $RUNSCRIPTS directory:

+    -   `conda-python-simple`: This initialises Python in the container and then calls Python with the arguments of `conda-python-simple`.
+It can be used, e.g., to run commands through Python that utilise a single task but all GPUs.

+    -   `conda-python-distributed`: Model script that initialises Python in the container and also creates the environment to run a distributed PyTorch session.
+        At the end, it will call Python with the arguments of the `conda-python-distributed` command.

+    -   `get-master`: A helper command for `conda-python-distributed`.

 The container uses a miniconda environment in which Python and its packages are installed.
 That environment needs to be activated in the container when running, which can be done with the command that is available in the container as the environment variable